Connect Speakers Bureau © 2024

 Professor Yueh is Adviser to the UK Board of Trade and Member of the Independent Review Panel on Ring-fencing and Proprietary Trading of the UK government.
 She is Chair of the Royal Commonwealth Society and Trustee of Malaria No More UK and the Coutts Foundation, where she is Chair of the Audit, Finance and Investment Committee.
 She is a Non-Executive Director of the following publicly listed companies on the London Stock Exchange: Rentokil Initial plc and SEGRO plc, both FTSE 100 companies, Senior Independent Director of Fidelity China Special Situations plc, a FTSE 250 investment trust, and Chair of Baillie Gifford’s The Schiehallion Fund Ltd, an investment company listed on the Specialist Fund Segment of the LSE Main Market.
 She serves on the Advisory Board of LSE IDEAS and on the Policy Committee of the Centre for Economic Performance (CEP), both at the London School of Economics.
 She is a Fellow (FRSA) of the Royal Society of Arts.

-Dr Yueh is a widely published author who has written/edited 10 books.
-Her latest book, The Great Economists: How Their Ideas Can Help Us Today (Viking/ Penguin Random House), was selected as The Times’s Best Business Books of the Year.
+Dr Yueh is a widely published author who has written 10 books.
+Her latest book, published in May 2023, is The Great Crashes, Lessons from Global Meltdowns and How to Prevent Them.
+Previous books include: The Great Economists: How Their Ideas Can Help Us Today was selected as The Times’s Best Business Books of the Year.
 The U.S. edition, What Would the Great Economists Do?
-How Twelve Brilliant Minds Would Solve Today’s Biggest Problems (Picador/ Macmillan), was Newsweek’s Best Books of the Year.
+How Twelve Brilliant Minds Would Solve Today’s Biggest Problems, was Newsweek’s Best Books of the Year.

 She is a TV and radio presenter, including for BBC Radio 4 and the World Service, as well as having fronted BBC TV series, such as The New Middle Class, Next Billionaires, and Working Lives.
 She was Chief Business Correspondent for BBC News and presenter of Talking Business with Linda Yueh for BBC World TV and BBC News Channel.
 She had been Economics Editor and anchor at Bloomberg TV.